 - an appreciation for the slow-burn rather than assuming that nothing is happening.

 I appreciate you keeping me accountable, [Mentor].
 Thanks for checking in on me.

 Are you facing overwhelming challenges as a business owner?
-If you feel stuck and want to move forward, schedule a free call with me.
+If you feel stuck and want to move forward, find out more here.

 Grace LaConte is a business consultant, writer, workplace equity strategist, and the founder of LaConte Consulting.
 Her risk management tools are used around the globe, and she has successfully reversed toxic work environments for clients in the healthcare and non-profit fields.
 Grace specializes in lactation law compliance & policy development, reducing staff turnover after maternity leave, and creating a participatory work culture.